 Masterpiece Theater: A close look at single paintings and their complex origins and meanings.
-Examples: Raft of the Medusa; The Nightwatch; Demoiselles d ’Avignon, the Arnolfini Betrothal.
+Examples: Raft of the Medusa; The Nightwatch; Demoiselles d ’Avignon, and the Arnolfini Betrothal.

 Caravaggio, the Bad Boy Who Rewrote Art History: Sublime master of realism inside the studio, incorrigible delinquent on the street, Baroque artist Caravaggio brought intense drama and light to his spectacular religious and secular paintings.
 Faigin provides a survey of Caravaggio's most famous artworks and illuminates his fascinating life story.

 The Art Bucket List: 10 European Art Masterworks that Everyone Should See Before They Die: More than simply a “best-of” list, this talk is a quick tour through some of the most compelling artist personalities and stories of Western Art.
 A rewarding talk, even for the armchair traveler.

 Why Johnny and Janie Can’t Draw: A brief look at the end of academic training (the Bauhaus etc.), and why a few schools like Gage Academy of Art are trying to save traditional art training before it becomes extinct.

 See an Apple, Draw an Abstraction?
 Faigin discusses the forgotten link between academic training and breakthroughs in modern art, and how Gage is maintaining that connection.